 When receiving an Esalen Massage you can expect long flowing strokes that travel from the top of your body all the way down, and back up again.
 The pressure will vary as your body relaxes and opens to the touch, but will always be full handed and very contactful, listening to your body's response to the touch.
 Once your muscles begin to warm up and relax, I will begin to use other techniques to move into those deeper layers of muscles, and help to bring your awareness to tension and holding patterns, to release and unwind.

 Always seems a little short.
-Just enough time to settle the nervous system, relax the body, assess overall well-being, and determine a treatment plan.
+Just enough time to settle the nervous system, assess overall well-being, and determine a treatment plan.

-Working together for a series of sessions will allow us to deeply address core issues and chronic pain, release multiple restrictions, and re-establish optimal functioning of your body and nervous system.
+Working together for a series of sessions will allow us to deeply address core issues and chronic pain, work through the physical, emotional, psychological, and spiritual layers of release, unwind multiple restrictions, and re-establish optimal functioning of your body and nervous system.

 More about Esalen® Massage...